-Members may call our Member Center toll free at (888) 794-7268 or (833) 685-2108, 7 days a week, from 8 a.m. to 8 p.m., local time, or TTY/TDD 711, for persons with hearing impairments.
+Members may call our Member Contact Center toll-free at (888) 794-7268, 7 days a week, from 8 a.m. to 8 p.m., EST, or TTY/TDD 711, for persons with hearing impairments.

-Effective Date of Coverage
+Effective date of coverage

 Senior Whole Health will determine the effective date of enrollment for all enrollment requests.
-The effective date of coverage is determined when the complete enrollment is signed, received, following the Member's enrollment election period.
+The effective date of coverage is determined when the complete enrollment is signed and received, following the Member's enrollment election period.